anborzenko/iota-web-wallet/README.md

 # IOTA web wallet

 A web wallet for the blockless distributed ledger IOTA.
-See iotatoken.com for more information about the project.
+It's hosted at https://iota-wallet.org

 The wallet runs on top of Ruby on Rails.